Dieau/Philosophers/README.md

 I really enjoyed working on this project; even if threads and mutexes are not the most inspirating tools at first glance, they allow processes to operate on a whole new level, synchronization-wise.

-The Dining Philosophers problem was a good way to introduce myself to these new tools, mainly thanks to the "Riddle" side of the project which make me bash my head a couple times, but was fun overall.
+The Dining Philosophers problem was a good way to introduce myself to these new tools, mainly thanks to the "Riddle" side of the project which made me bash my head a couple times, but was fun overall.

 If i had to redo this project, i would try a better handling of the philosophers death, and a more well-organized data structure - as mine is a little messy.